chippokiddo/reader/README.md

 ![reader icon](./Assets.xcassets/AppIcon.appiconset/256x256.png)

-reader is a simple app designed for personal use and shared with friends to keep track of books in various reading stages and to add favorite quotes and notes from books.
+reader is a simple book-tracking app I created in SwiftUI for personal use and to share with a friend.
+It helps keep track of books in different reading stages and lets users save favorite quotes and notes.

 ## Features

 - Status Section: Easily categorize books by reading status:
-  - Unread: Books that you haven’t started reading yet.
+  - Unread
-  - Reading: Books that you’re currently reading.
+  - Reading
-  - Read: Books that you’ve completed.
+  - Read
 - Quotes Section: Save quotes from each book.
 - Notes Section: Write personal notes about specific passages in the book.
-- Search, Sorting, and Filtering: Search, sort, or filter your reading list by author, genre, or reading status.
+- Search, sort, and filter: Search, sort, or filter your books by author, genre, published date, or reading status.

 ## Installation